 To clarify the points discussed above, I replicate the results in the two papers using the Missouri data.
 Table 11 shows the replication results.
-Although I could not replicate the exactly same regression,25 both specifications show a negative but statistically insignificant effect only.
-However, in the second column where the outcome variable is reincarceration within 6 months and the sample is male only, I confirm the significant visitation effect , at least, for Lee (2019).
+Although I could not replicate the same regression,26 both specifications show a negative but statistically insignificant effect only.
+However, in the fourth column where the outcome variable is reincarceration within six months and the sample is male only, I confirm the significant visitation effect, at least, for Lee (2019).